AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- ACP2E-168-->

-*  {{ site.data.var.ee }} now successfully saves a CMS page when you edit it from inline the grid on store-view level when the **Use the parent node hierarchy** configuration setting is disabled.
-Previously, {{ site.data.var.ee }} displayed this error and did not save your CMS page edits: `A technical problem with the server created an error.
+*  Adobe Commerce now successfully saves a CMS page when you edit it from inline the grid on store-view level when the **Use the parent node hierarchy** configuration setting is disabled.
+Previously, Adobe Commerce displayed this error and did not save your CMS page edits: `A technical problem with the server created an error.
 Try again to continue what you were doing.
 If the problem persists, try again later`.

 <!--- ACP2E-171-->

 *  Breadcrumbs are now displayed correctly for nodes that contain the same page.
-Previously, {{ site.data.var.ee }} displayed the same node name for pages that belonged to multiple nodes. {{ site.data.var.ee }} retrieved only the first node for a page even when more than one node existed for each page.
+Previously, Adobe Commerce displayed the same node name for pages that belonged to multiple nodes.
+Adobe Commerce retrieved only the first node for a page even when more than one node existed for each page.

 <!--- ACP2E-202-->